 What to expect at the pier: playground, nice views

-Along the Hudson River, not far from the Whitney Museum, a new highlight is currently in the works: Pier 55.
+Along the Hudson River, not far from the Whitney Museum, a new highlight is currently in the works: Pier 55 in New York, known as Little Island.
 This pier will extend into the river, creating an off-shore park.
 In addition to lots of lush greenery, the pier will feature space for art exhibitions and events.
 The look of the completed pier will resemble a leaf in the water.
 We can’t wait!

 What to expect at the pier: nothing yet